How Long Does Opana Stay in Your System?

 Later symptoms of opioid withdrawal include nausea and vomiting, diarrhea, abdominal cramping, and goosebumps.

 For severe withdrawal symptoms, healthcare providers may administer methadone, buprenorphine, or clonidine; however, at some point, individuals will have to wean themselves off these drugs as well.
 Depending on the extent of the addiction, some people take methadone for years.
-Once individuals have overcome the worst of their withdrawal symptoms and completed the medical detox phase, they will enter a treatment program that addresses their particular needs.
+Once individuals have overcome the worst of their withdrawal symptoms and completed the medical detox program, they will enter a treatment program that addresses their particular needs.

 How Long Will Someone Test Positive for Opana?